 To execute any other duties and responsibilities mandated to MoPCA by laws.

-To oversee, lead and guide law reform commission unit.
+To oversee, lead and guide law reform commission .

 Vision

 The Ministry envisions a law-oriented society in which both citizens and state institutions abide by the Constitution and whereby the working relationship among the Executive, Houses of Parliament and Judiciary is co-ordinated systematically and effectively to ensure that the interest of the nation is protected and well-served.